Browse Our Courses

-The course consists of an EXCEL file which is also the supporting EXCEL file to the “Understanding N(d1) and N(d2)” video course.
+The course consists of an EXCEL file which is also the supporting EXCEL file to the “Understanding N(d1) and N(d2)” online course.

 It derives the solution of the closed-form Black Scholes European call option price formula using a Monte Carlo Simulator.
 The purpose is to build an intuition of how the formula works, in particular, what the risk adjusted probabilities N(d1) and N(d2) mean.

 The worksheet consists of three elements: